GaloisInc/HARDENS/Toolchain.md

 Interestingly, Symbiflow claims to support Lattice ECP5 board, but doesn't provide any examples so the usability of Symbiflow proper is questionable.
 A brief google search also indicates that for ECP5 a combination of Yosys+Prjtrellis is used, not Symbiflow.

-## Yosis
+## Yosys

 - https://github.com/YosysHQ/yosys

-Yosis is a verilog synthesis tool, the way I understand it is that it reads multiple verilog files, does some optimizations and returns a single verilog file that can be then used to generate a bitstream.
+Yosys is tool suite that contains a Verilog synthesis tool.
+The way I understand it is that it reads multiple Verilog files, does some optimizations, and returns a single Verilog file that can be then used to generate a bitstream.

 ## Project Trellis